SusanaLoaiza/portfolio/planning/backlog.md

 ## Must-Haves

-- [ ] As a user, I want to see the `Side-Bar` so that i can have an idea in what type of website i am and navigate through the information of the portfolio.
+- [ ] As a user, I want to see the `Nav-Bar` so that i can have an idea in what type of website i am and navigate through the information.

 - [ ] As a user, I want to see the `Presentation` so I can get a overview and get to know better who the portfolio is about.

 - [ ] As a user, I want to see the `Media` so that I can checkout the social media of the developer.

 - [ ] As a user, I want to know the `skills` so that i can see what type of skills has the developer.